aogunjobi/HelloWorld/README.md

 # Project Overview

-This repository contains three Jupyter Notebooks focused on data processing, filtering, and computational modeling using first-principles calculations.
+This repository contains three Jupyter Notebooks focused on data processing, filtering, and computational modeling using first-principles calculations for the discovery of new materials (in this case complex oxides).
+However the methods employed in these notebooks can adapted for any material of interest.
 Below is a summary of each notebook and its main components.

 ## Notebooks Summary